 Regular school attendance is important.
 Please schedule vacations during school holidays and summer break.
 Parents are requested to provide the dates in advance for any scheduled absences.
+These days count as school absences.
 Students going on vacation during the school year may be given assignments by the teacher in advance.
 These assignments are to be turned in the day upon returning to school.